-Furthermore, relationship duration was included as a nested variable.
-This allowed us to model a linear association with relationship duration which is only informed by women who are in a relationship, while simultaneously including those who are not in the analysis.
-Technically, we achieved this by including a dummy coded variable for current relationship status (single vs. non-single) and its interaction with log transformed relationship duration as a predictor.
+status (single vs. non-single) and its interaction with log transformed relationship duration as a predictor.
 No main effect of relationship duration was included in the model.
 Relationship duration for singles was set to -1; this value is arbitrary and does not affect the resulting estimates because when multiplied with the relationship status dummy, relationship duration for singles is dropped from the analysis.
 In addition, we included two dummy coded variables: one indicating whether a woman started a relationship between the previous wave and the current wave and one indicating whether a woman became single between the previous wave and the current wave.

 In the IPTW approach the outcome in the first model was the contraceptive method.
 The first model results in an estimated weight which was then included in the second model.
 In the IPTW approach, the effects were additionally weighted for systematic missingness based on weights provided by PAIRFAM.
 Separate analysis for desired sexual frequency, reported sexual frequency, and sexual satisfaction as outcomes were performed.
-All included variables are listed in Table S1.
+All included variables are listed in Table S2.

-To answer the question whether interindividual differences predicted individual treatment effects, we extracted individual treatment effect estimates from the adjusted regression analysis and subsequently correlated them with age (continuous) and the Big Five personality traits at draw level.
-These correlation analyses were weighted by the inverse of the standard error of the individual treatment effect estimates to propagate uncertainties in their estimation.
-Finally, these correlations were averaged across draws (we call this approach "correlate, then average across draws"; Ly et al. (2017) for example use the term "plausible values").8
+To answer the question whether interindividual differences predicted individual treatment effects, we extracted individual treatment effect estimates from the adjusted regression analysis and subsequently correlated them with age and the Big Five personality traits at draw level.
+Finally, these correlations were averaged across draws (we call this approach "correlate, then average across draws"; Ly et al. (2017) for example use the term "plausible values").